kanakasaratsiripurapu-dev/salespilot/README.md

 ## Project Overview

 SalesPilot is a backend-driven system that helps field sales representatives plan client visits more effectively.
-It combines **machine learning-based deal prioritisation** with **route optimisation** to create efficient round-trip travel plans.
+It combines **Deep learning-based deal prioritisation** with **route optimisation** to create efficient round-trip travel plans.

 The system predicts which client accounts are most likely to close deals, ranks them by priority score, and generates an optimised visit route — minimising travel distance while maximising business value.